Edwin Francis Jemison

-Edwin Francis Jemison (December 1, 1844 – July 1, 1862) was a Confederate soldier who served in Company C, 2nd Louisiana Infantry, from May 1861 until he was killed at the Battle of Malvern Hill.
+Edwin Francis Jemison (December 1, 1844 – July 1, 1862) was a Confederate soldier who served in the 2nd Louisiana Infantry Regiment from May 1861 until he was killed in action at the Battle of Malvern Hill.

-Jemison's photograph has become one of the most famous and iconic portraits of the young soldiers of both the Confederate and Union armies.
+Jemison's photograph has become one of the iconic portraits of the young soldiers of both the Confederate and Union armies.
 It was featured particularly on the cover of the American Russian-language magazine Amerika in 1991.

+Early life

+Edwin Francis Jemison was born on December 1, 1844, in Milledgeville, Georgia as the second-oldest of five sons of Robert Jemison and Sarah Caroline Jemison (née Stubb), who had married in 1841.
+Robert Jemison was a landowner, lawyer and newspaper editor.
+The family later moved to Jackson, Louisiana where they lived at the outbreak of the American Civil War.
+On January 26, 1861, Louisiana seceded from the United States to join the Confederate States.

 American Civil War

-Jemison enlisted on May 11, 1861, and was among the war's early volunteers.
+Jemison enlisted on May 11, 1861, in Company B (Moore's Guards) of the 2nd Louisiana Infantry Regiment, and was among the war's early volunteers.
 He participated in the Peninsula Campaign under Maj.
 Gen. Magruder.
+Jemison was signed on at Camp Walker in New Orleans by Captain J.M.
+Galt.
+By May 1862 Jemison moved to Company C (the Pelican Grays).